Conservatism in the United States: American Revolution

 Conservatism in the United States has never been represented by a national political party called the Conservative Party, as exists in Canada, the United Kingdom, and other nations.
 In American politics, however, conservatism has been the predominant guiding ideology of the Republican Party since at least the 1960s, and American conservatism also exists as a force in American politics, media, academia and culture.

-Both major U.S. political parties support republicanism and the classical liberal ideals on which the country was founded in 1776, which include and emphasis on liberty, the rule of law, the consent of the governed, and that all men were created equal, principles prominently articulated in the Declaration of Independence.
-Embrace of these principles by the Thirteen Colonies during the colonial era, ultimately leading a significant percent of Americans to conclude that these principles could never exist as long as they remained part of British America, governed by the Kingdom of Great Britain.
-This recognition, which grew in popularity as the American Revolution developed, leading the Second Continental Congress to ultimately embrace the cause of independence, which was secured after prevailing in the eight-year Revolutionary War against the British.
+Both major U.S. political parties support republicanism and the classical liberal ideals on which the country was founded in 1776, which include an emphasis on liberty, the rule of law, the consent of the governed, and that all men were created equal, principles prominently articulated in the Declaration of Independence.
+Embrace of these principles by the Thirteen Colonies during the colonial era ultimately led a significant percent of Americans to conclude that these principles could never exist as long as they remained part of British America, governed by the Kingdom of Great Britain.
+This recognition grew in popularity as the American Revolution developed, leading the Second Continental Congress to ultimately embrace the cause of independence, which was secured after prevailing in the eight-year Revolutionary War against the British.

 Political conservatives have emphasized an identification with the Founding Fathers of the United States and the U.S. Constitution.
 Scholars of conservative political thought "generally label John Adams as the intellectual father of American conservatism".
 Russell Kirk points to Adams as the key Founding Father for conservatives, saying that "some writers regard him as America's most important conservative public man".
 In 1955, Clinton Rossiter, a professor of history at Mount Holyoke College, wrote:

 Here was no lover of government by plutocracy, no dreamer of an America filled with factions and hard-packed cities.
 Here was a man who loved America as it was and had been, one whose life was a doughty testament to the trials and glories of ordered liberty.
 Here ... was the model of the American conservative.

-A. Owen Aldridge places Adams, "At the head of the conservative ranks in the early years of the Republic and Jefferson as the leader of the contrary liberal current."
+A. Owen Aldridge places Adams "at the head of the conservative ranks in the early years of the Republic and Jefferson as the leader of the contrary liberal current."
 It was a fundamental doctrine for Adams that all men are subject to equal laws of morality.
-He held that in society all men have a right to equal laws and equal treatment from the government.
-However, he added, "no two men are perfectly equal in person, property, understanding, activity, and virtue."
+He held that in society, all men have a right to equal laws and treatment from the government.
+However, he added, "No two men are perfectly equal in person, property, understanding, activity, and virtue."
 Peter Viereck commented:

 Hamilton, Adams, and their Federalist party sought to establish in the new world what they called a "natural aristocracy".
 [It was to be] based on property, education, family status, and sense of ethical responsibility...
 Their motive was liberty itself.